Christian Island: Background

 Christian Island is inhabited by the Beausoleil First Nation.
 Their ancestors were nomadic, travelling from northern Georgian Bay and the United States around Lakes Huron and Michigan.
 The early Canadian government tried to assimilate First Nations peoples into the larger society.
 They encouraged the Beausoleil to give up their nomadic ways and settle at Coldwater in 1834-1842 as part of the Coldwater Narrows Reserve.
 Later the Natives were displaced to Beausoleil Island in 1842, and still later, were displaced to Christian Island in 1856, where they have remained.

 The First Nation has tried various ways to generate income on the small reserve, including stocking the island with pheasants for hunting, a cattle operation, a charcoal operation, and a commercial fishery.
 A portion of lands are designated for cottage leasing.
 Today, many of the residents work on the mainland, and a growing community has sprung up on an annex of property at the Cedar Point landing.
 Hope and Beckwith islands are uninhabited, but are popular anchorage sites for boaters, who pay a small anchorage fee to the First Nation community.

 The First Nation operates an elementary school, a health centre, and a community centre.
 24-hour EMS service and a volunteer fire department operate year-round.

 A ferry service connects the mainland at Cedar Point to Christian Island.
 A car ferry, the Sandy Graham, travels the strait between the Point and the Island on a regular schedule.
 Another ferry, the Indian Maiden, carries passengers only.
 It is capable of breaking ice up to 6" thick.
 A hovercraft serves the island in case of emergency.
 At times of severe cold, the people build an ice road between the island and the mainland.
 As a result of the above average ice cover in February 2014 the ice road was opened.

 Christian Island has a lighthouse that marks the southern tip of the island.
 It was used in the past for ships travelling from Collingwood to Penetanguishene, Midland, and Parry Sound.
-First lit in 1859, it is the among the oldest lighthouses in Georgian Bay and one of the six Imperial Towers.
+First lit in 1859, it is among the oldest lighthouses in Georgian Bay and one of the six Imperial Towers.